matthewjdenny/GERGM/README.md

 ## News

+**[05/15/18]** Major estimation updates with version 0.13.x.

+* I have implemented the convex hull initialization method of Hummel et al (2012) as the default option in the package.
+This method is often vastly more efficient and effective at initializing the model parameter for Metropolis Hastings, and can result in a 99%+ reduction in model runtime in some situations.
+* The covariate parameter estiamtion proceedure has been sped up by reimplementing in C++.
+* The gergm() function now skips MPLE after the first iteration of covariate parameter estimation and uses the previous theta values instead.
+This often dramatically speeds up estimation, but can be controlled with a logical argument.
+* For large networks, or networks yielding a very low MH acceptance rate, the `sample_edges_at_a_time` option allows the user to propose blocks of edges at a time in the MH updates.
+This can be used to optimally tune the model acceptance rate.

 **[04/13/17]** New estimation functionality, bug fixes.

 * A bug fix was added for the initialization of the covariate parameter estimates which will lead to faster convergence and more stable estimation.